 Health worker interview and knowledge test: A series of questions to capture training and experience of the health worker and then test their knowledge of how to identify, manage and treat common MNH complications.
 Includes a simulated resuscitation with a newborn model to assess newborn resuscitation skills.

-More information on these reports—from Kenya, Tanzania, Ethiopia, Madagascar and Zanzibar—is below:
+More information on these reports—from Kenya, Tanzania, Ethiopia, Madagascar, Zanzibar, Rwanda and Mozambique—is below: